 In terms of smaller storage space, you get big door pockets up front and a place to put your phone, but the glove box is small and so are the pockets in the rear doors.
-All in all, a VW T-Cross' interior is easier to keep tidy.
+All in all, a Volkswagen T-Cross's interior is easier to keep tidy.

 What engines and gearboxes are available in the Nissan Juke?

-The Nissan Juke is initially offered with just one engine: a little 1.0-litre three-cylinder petrol unit with 117PS.
-It can be combined with a six-speed manual or a seven-speed dual-clutch automatic gearbox.
+The 2021 Nissan Juke was initially offered with just one engine: a little 1.0-litre three-cylinder petrol unit with 117PS.
+It could be combined with a six-speed manual or a seven-speed dual-clutch automatic gearbox.